artsandmetaphysics/goodlifeodyssey/documents/the-iliad.md

 > And soon as the men had prayed and flung the barley,
 > first they lifted back the heads of the victims,
 > slit their throats, skinned them and carved away
-> the meat from the thighbones and wrapped them in fat,
+> the meat from the thighbones and wrapped them in fate,
 > a double fold sliced clean and topped with strips of flesh.
 > And the old man burned these over dried split wood
 > and over the quarters poured out glistening wine